 Where compatibility is concerned, size matters.
 If your buddy Dave comes over to your house with an 18.8mm bowl to fit on your 14.4mm female joint, you are both going to look pretty stupid as there is no way in hell it’s going to fit.

-At Everyonedoesit we know how confusing this can be, that’s why we have online customer service available 24 hours a day to help you find exactly what it is you’re looking for.
-Our online store has all the standard joint sizes you require for all your smoking needs.
+For anyone who needs it we have a dedicated online customer service available 24 hours a day.
+They’re there to help you find exactly what you’re looking for.
+Our online store has all the standard joint sizes you require for all your smoking needs and many more accessories besides.
 Don’t be afraid to ask one of our online staff members to point you in the right direction.